chenweizhuo/ReTD/README.md

 ├── midjourney
 └── ...

-**Real Images**
-Since the real images from LAION-5B are subject to copyright, we cannot distribute them (see [FAQ](https://laion.ai/faq/)).
-Therefore, you will have to reconstruct the real dataset from the image URLs provided in `data/real/real_metadata.parquet`.
-The following command will attempt to download the images from their respective URLs to `tmp/laion`:
 ```
 img2dataset --url_list data/raw/real/real_metadata.parquet --input_format "parquet" --url_col "URL" --caption_col "TEXT" --output_folder tmp/laion --resize_mode "center_crop" --min_image_size 512 --max_image_area 589824 --image_size 512 --encode_format "png" --encode_quality 6
 ```